BharathPosa/LFS457/Bonus_Labs/OpenStack-Contribution-And-Review-Model/README.md

 ####Overview:####

 This exercise helps you to know about Launchpad Blueprint 'python-neutronclient for cisco Dynamic Fabric Automation Support'.
-Open the Blueprint https://blueprints.launchpad.net/python-neutronclient/+spec/ python-neutronclient-for-cisco-dfa in the browser and do the following tasks.
+Open the Blueprint https://blueprints.launchpad.net/python-neutronclient/+spec/python-neutronclient-for-cisco-dfa in the browser and do the following tasks.

 **Task 1**: Who registered the Blueprint and when?